sine2pi/Variable-Radii-RoPE/README.md

 tldr: The idea is to model relative distances between tokens and/or features along with the relative positions using standard RoPE.

+Standard RoPE rotates embeddings along a 2d 1-unit circle on a plane.
+This variable radius extension can both rotate anf scale them.
+This provides a richer way to encode positional information, potentially improving the model's ability to handle sequences of various lengths and capture position-dependent patterns.
+Probably good for sound.
+Thats the intuition anyway.

 # Variable Radius in RoPE (Rotary Position Embeddings)

 The `variable_radius` flag in this Rotary implementation adds a learnable magnitude to the complex numbers used in RoPE.
 This is a significant extension to the standard RoPE approach, which traditionally uses only unit-radius complex numbers (magnitude = 1).